djbower/spider/README.md

 2. If you are already a user of PETSc, comment out any existing references to `PETSC_DIR` and `PETSC_ARCH` in your`.profile`, `.bash_profile`,`.bashrc`, etc. and clear these variables from your current terminal session.

 3. Download PETSc.
-It must be this specific version as given below:
+Use this specific version as given below if interested in reproducing previous results, though any version of PETSc greater than or equal to 3.17 is expected to work just as well.

     ```
     cd /somewhere/to/install
-    git clone https://gitlab.com/petsc/petsc --depth=1 -b psanan/ts-sundials-dense-2 petsc-double
+    git clone https://gitlab.com/petsc/petsc -b main petsc-double
+    cd petsc-double
+    git checkout 63b725033a15f75ded7183cf5f88ec748e60783b
     ```

-4. Change directories:
+4. Configure PETSc:

     ```
-    cd petsc-double/
-    ```

-5. Configure PETSc:

-    ```
     ./configure --with-debugging=0 --with-fc=0 --with-cxx=0 --with-cc=gcc --download-sundials2 --download-mpich --COPTFLAGS="-g -O3" --CXXOPTFLAGS="-g -O3"
     ```

-6. Follow the terminal instructions to complete the installation of PETSc.
+5. Follow the terminal instructions to complete the installation of PETSc.
 You can copy-paste the commands returned to you in the terminal window.
 Make note of `PETSC_DIR` and `PETSC_ARCH`, which are also reported in the terminal window.

-7. In your environment, set `PETSC_DIR` and `PETSC_ARCH` to the PETSc installation.  `PETSC_ARCH` will look something like arch-xxx-yyy (e.g. arch-darwin-c-opt).
+6. In your environment, set `PETSC_DIR` and `PETSC_ARCH` to the PETSc installation.  `PETSC_ARCH` will look something like arch-xxx-yyy (e.g. arch-darwin-c-opt).
 This completes the setup of PETSc:

     ```
     export PETSC_DIR=/somewhere/to/install/petsc-double
     export PETSC_ARCH=arch-xxx-yyy
     ```

-8. Now download SPIDER:
+7. Now download SPIDER:

     ```
     cd /somewhere/to/install